 Aya has a degree in International Aid and Development and has had experience working in community development in Australia and overseas.
 She is passionate about human rights, equally and environmental sustainability.
 Aya is one of RWA's Buddy Coordinators where she helps to coordinate the Buddy program that offers additional support and friendship to guests of RWA.
 She believes that everybody deserves to be given the same opportunities, regardless of where the come from.

 Filip is a postgraduate student in science & technology.
 He is a strong advocate for inclusivity and social equality.
-Filip is enthusiastic in supporting RW build an innovative digital platform for room sharing.
+Filip is enthusiastic in helping RW build an innovative technology centred platform for room sharing.

 Misha is passionate about grassroots organising with the vision of creating strong communities where every voice is heard.
 She sees the coordination of community events and projects as a great tool to achieve this as they provide space for friendship building, sharing (skills, knowledge, resources), healing and connection through arts, and offer a platform for conversations that are important for building a culture of welcome.